Azzla/sapa-takehome/README.md

-This project is a SPA (single page app) take-home test for Sapa Investments, using Next.ja, Tailwind CSS, and Typescript.
+This project is a SPA (single page app) take-home test for Sapa Investments, using Next.js, Tailwind CSS, and Typescript.

 To see the site:
 1. Download the repository